lyoshenka/pagekite-on-dotcloud/README.md

 ### Fly your kite

-Get the connection instructions by running `dotcloud run pagekite -- cat connect_instructions`
+Get the connection instructions by running `./conn_info`

 ### Config (optional)

 To set your own Pagekite secret, run `dotcloud env set PAGEKITE_SECRET=your_secret_here`

+## Limitations

+Only HTTP tunneling is supported for now.
+I can't figure out how to make it work for SSH or anything else.
+If you know how, please help.

 ## Fork Me